 You will complete 45 credits of major coursework and six credits of electives.
 This program is offered solely on campus in a traditional format.

 Lindenwood University’s Criminology and Criminal Justice Department was born in the early 2000s and boasts over 20 years of excellence.
-The faculty include law enforcement professionals, researchers, and attorneys.
-If you’re interested in Lindenwood’s criminal justice program, check out this link for application and admission information.
+The faculty includes law enforcement professionals, researchers, and attorneys.

 Frequently Asked Questions